blumus/satellite-resilience-system/README.md

 - Loads a pre-trained YOLOv8 nano model
 - Runs object detection on the image
 - Saves results with bounding boxes
+- **Note:** The logic in this script forms the basis for the core `Picture Processing Engine` component in the main system architecture.
 - Prints detection results with confidence scores